cliuless/ds_again/class_lectures/week09-kojak1/05-kojak/pair_MNIST.md

 In this pair problem you will work with image data: specifically the famous MNIST data set.

-1) The first objective is to build a neural net classifier using the fully connected neural net (i.e. ANN (artificial neural net ))
+1) The objective is to build a neural net classifier using the fully connected neural net (i.e. ANN (artificial neural net ))

 Note: you can work locally for this problem & you wont need a larger machine on EC2.